IridiumIO/CompactGUI/README.md

  - Analyze the status of existing folders
  - Background monitor to keep track of compressed folders and easily see / recompress them if they've been recently updated (such as Steam games) or decompressed.

+## Caveat
+  - **This tool should not be used on games that utilise DirectStorage on Windows 11.
+DirectStorage is a new API that allows games to load assets directly from the SSD, bypassing the CPU.
+Compressed files will need to be decompressed before being sent to the GPU, which will negate any performance gains.**

 <h4 align="center"><b>See the <a href="https://github.com/ImminentFate/CompactGUI/wiki/Community-Compression-Results">Wiki</a> for a list of <a href="https://github.com/ImminentFate/CompactGUI/wiki/Community-Compression-Results"><img src="https://img.shields.io/badge/8530-Games-blue.svg"></a> that have been tested from <a href="https://github.com/ImminentFate/CompactGUI/wiki/Community-Compression-Results"><img src="https://img.shields.io/badge/-57947-lightgrey.svg"></a> submissions</b></h3>
 <p>&nbsp;</p>